FOCUS-In Southeast Asian internet battle, Sea's rise sends rivals scrambling

 "After payments, they have the vision and will to grow into adjacent areas, from 'buy now, pay later' on the customer side to merchant credit and all sorts of financial services."

-Grab is backed by many investors including SoftBank Group and Mitsubishi UFJ Financial Group 8306.T.
+Grab is backed by investors including SoftBank Group and Mitsubishi UFJ Financial Group 8306.T.

-"This is going to be a battle of the titans," said Patrick Walujo, the co-founder of Indonesian private-equity firm Northstar Group and a Gojek investor.
+"This is going to be a battle of the titans," said Patrick Walujo, the co-founder of Indonesia-focused private-equity firm Northstar Group and a Gojek investor.

 GRAPHIC-SouthEast Asia's most valuable companieshttps://tmsnrt.rs/3r1qoKm